meodai/internet-identity/docker-test-env/reverse_proxy/README.md

 The certificates are self-signed and created using the following commands:
 1. `openssl genrsa -aes256 -passout pass:gsahdg -out server.key 4096`
+2. Strip away password protection: `openssl rsa -in server.key -out server.key`
-2. `openssl req -new -key server.key -out server.csr`
+3. `openssl req -new -key server.key -out server.csr`
     * This will ask for information.
 Note that the `Common Name (CN)` must match the host name.
-3. `openssl x509 -req -sha256 -days 365 -in server.csr -signkey server.key -out server.crt`
+4. `openssl x509 -req -sha256 -days 365 -in server.csr -signkey server.key -out server.crt`